clarkfitzg/course_planning/stat50/syllabus.md

 __Attendance:__
 Class is where we'll cover the core material and do practice problems and other interactive activities, so plan on attending.
-I do plan to record class meetings and make them available for you if you happen to miss one.
 Experience shows that students perform better when they attend class, even online.

 __Studying:__